Mo Abudu: EbonyLife

-Abudu started Ebonylife TV (ELTV) in 2006, a network airing in many countries across Africa, as well as in the UK and the Caribbean to a pan-African audience.
-EbonyLife TV transmitted its first broadcast on 1 July 2013 on Multichoice's DSTV Channel 165.
-Less than a year into operations and ranking among the top 25% of most watched channels on the DStv platform, EbonyLife TV launched a multi-screen video-on-demand (VOD) platform targeting Africans in the diaspora.
-It expanded its Sub Sahara African reach, following a carriage deal with another pay-TV operator StarTimes.
-Notable among TV drama series executive-produced and/or produced by Abudu, and aired on ELTV, include: Desperate Housewives Africa in partnership with Disney, Sons Of The Caliphate, Castle & Castle, On the Real and The Governor.
+Abudu started Ebonylife TV (ELTV) in 2013, a network airing in many African countries, the UK and the Caribbean.
+Ebonylife TV transmitted its first broadcast on 1 July 2013 on Multichoice's DSTV Channel 165.
+Ebonylife TV later launched a multi-screen video-on-demand (VOD) platform.
+It had a carriage deal with another pay-TV operator, StarTimes.
+Abudu is also in charge of EbonyLife Media, which includes EbonyLife Films and EbonyLife Studios.
+She also oversees the EbonyLife Creative Academy, a school focused on teaching filmmaking skills, and EbonyLife Place, a luxury entertainment resort in Nigeria.